In recent months, at multiple customers, I’ve had the opportunity to observe shockingly similar problems that follow an unfortunately common scenario:

 In the wire data example, you can begin to appreciate the clarity gained by decoding individual transactions – in this case, for SAP.
 Not only could we see that the issue was dual-pronged, we could clearly articulate the issues with information that makes sense to everyone.
 We’ve captured the user’s login name, identified the transaction by its meaningful name (L100_ALV is the SAP transaction ID), its precise duration (2 minutes), and the distribution of delays (99% server time!), and are able to direct the investigation accordingly.
 This changes the dynamic of the war room from defensive – trying to prove your innocence – to collaborative, driving rapid positive results.

 Whether you are looking to invest or expand in a product suite soon, I urge you to run through a similar exercise to evaluate how your product selection could address your specific use cases.
 Don’t just look at the answers the products give you.
 Interrogate how they analyse that data type, if at all, to get you to that resolution.
-Application awareness (i.e. NetFlow/NBAR2) and transaction fluency (i.e. wire data with analysers for application-specific protocols and behaviours) are two completely different things and should be well studied when considering your next-generation monitoring solution.
+Application awareness (i.e. NetFlow/NBAR2) and transaction fluency (i.e. wire data with analysers for application-specific protocols and behaviors) are two completely different things and should be well studied when considering your next-generation monitoring solution.

 Now, off to patent that metric…